The Gift from Paradise

 The therapeutic capsules are ground with a few inert excipients, and the extract is then soaked in alcohol and filtered.
 The usual dose for general support as I describe above is one of the capsules opened and sprinkled in the mouth once or twice a day.
 Let the powder dissolve in the mouth for one minute before swallowing.
 Start with one capsule a day for one week and use a maximum of two capsules a day, unless otherwise told by your practitioner.

 Our third and newest product is meant for prophylactic (preventive) use and can be used by anyone seeking to enjoy the overall health benefits of Strophanthus.
-Our prophylactic liquid (add link) is, to our knowledge, the world’s first spagyric tincture.
+Our prophylactic liquid (coming soon) is, to our knowledge, the world’s first spagyric tincture.
 This new spagyric tincture is made by master alchemist Phoenix Aurelius, using wild-crafted strophanthus seeds and alchemical principles.
 It contains a small amount of the active ingredient, ouabain, complemented by the other largely uncharacterized components in strophanthus seeds.
 This new tincture is not meant to replace our other strophanthus capsules, which are still front-line support for problems related to the heart.
 Rather, people taking this tincture have reported it to be milder, with a more subtle effect.
 Therefore, the main indications for the new tincture include stress relief, parasympathetic support, and overall help with restoring metabolic functioning, including the utilization of oxygen.
 The usual dose is just 1-4 drops, 2-3 times per day, depending on your individual needs and reaction.

 As always, we welcome any questions or feedback about this or any of our products and any effect you are noticing on your health, or, if you are a practitioner, the health of your patients.